Why Current Approaches are Falling Short, and What to Do About It

 HeadSpin Connected Intelligence™ offers comprehensive testing capabilities, delivering support for functional, performance, and load testing.
 The solution provides seamless integration with load testing platforms like LoadRunner, BlazeMeter, and Jmeter.
 The solution also offers support for all automated testing frameworks, including Appium, Selenium, XCTest, and Espresso.

-With HeadSpin Connected Intelligence™, you can leverage the most extensive Global Device Cloud offering access to thousands of devices in hundreds of locations, running on hundreds of networks worldwide, including support for iOS, Android, Android Wear; Apple, Google, and Amazon TV; audio and video validation; and more.
+With HeadSpin Connected Intelligence™, you can leverage the most extensive Global Device Cloud offering access to thousands of devices in 90+ locations, running on hundreds of networks worldwide, including support for iOS, Android, Android Wear; Apple, Google, and Amazon TV; audio and video validation; and more.

 HeadSpin Connected Intelligence™ offers advanced, AI-driven user experience monitoring.
 The solution delivers troubleshooting, dashboards, and alert capabilities.
 By leveraging advanced monitoring and AI-powered intelligence, the solution can automatically alert administrators to impending problems and help uncover root issues, dramatically speeding resolution times, reducing downtime and improving user experience.